Hyde Park: John Downey says unionists knew about On the Runs letters

 Lady Justice Hallett has been appointed to conduct an independent review of the administrative scheme for dealing with On the Runs.

-Mr Downey was arrested at Gatwick Airport last May, while en route to Greece.'Not wanted'
+Mr Downey was arrested at Gatwick Airport last May, while en route to Greece.

 He was later charged and faced a trial in London, but the trial collapsed when details of the letter were revealed.

 Mr Downey told the Donegal Democrat: "The letter states to me that I am not wanted by the PSNI or any police force in the UK."

 In his judgement halting the case, Mr Justice Sweeney said Mr Downey had received an assurance in 2007 that he would not face criminal charges, despite the fact that police in Northern Ireland knew he was still wanted by Scotland Yard.